 It was the warmest, most heartfelt letter I’ve ever gotten, ending with an invitation to dinner.
 It made me feel treasured.
 I kept that letter for years, and today I have no idea what happened to it.

 I spoke to him the following Saturday and told him while I truly valued his letter, I wouldn’t be comfortable going out with him since I was still dating Mark.
-He suggested coffee, but I knew how Mark would feel about even that casual of a meeting (despite the growing distance between us), and I knew how I would feel about it, too.
+He suggested coffee, but I couldn’t do even that.
 I told this gracious man if I ever broke up with my boyfriend, I’d look him up.

 By the time Mark and I did split, the man had moved away.